-Led by Gareth Brett, a veteran of the independent power sector, we have an established and experienced management team.
+Led by Javier Cavada, internationally recognized leader within the energy industry, we have an established and experienced management team.

 Colin Roy, a pioneer of modern corporate finance practices in Europe, was appointed Executive Chairman of Highview in 2017.
 As a major shareholder in Highview since the early days, he brings to Highview over 20 years of executive leadership in multinational corporations and has successfully scaled up several businesses from scratch to market leading positions.